-Wages and Salaries total \$46,561,325, an increase of \$2,960,165 or 6.79% from the prior adopted budget.
+Wages and Salaries total \$46,724,917, an increase of \$3,123,757 or 7.16% from the prior adopted budget.
 This appropriation represents the wages and salaries associated with all full-time employees, inclusive of paramedic stipends and hazardous material certification stipends.
 It is important to note that all non-public safety contracts remained unsettled when the FY 2022 budget was adopted.
 Therefore the settlement wages were budgeted in the Contingency Account; not the Regular Payroll account.
 The wage settlements reflected four years of retroactive wage settlements which is one of the reasons the year to year comparison is significant.
 A significant decrease in the Contingency Account will be evident.
 The budget also includes applicable merit increases for eligible employees and a contract settlement.
-In addition, regular payroll funds two part-time positions moving to full time, four new positions (Payroll Supervisor, Financial Analyst I, Fleet Mechanic and an Assistant Director Social Services), two positions reinstated (Director of Community Development and a Crew Leader) and three positions are reclassified.
+In addition, regular payroll funds two part-time positions moving to full time, four new positions (Payroll Coordinator, Financial Analyst I, Fleet Mechanic and an Assistant Director Social Services), three positions reinstated (Director of Community Development, Librarian II and a Crew Leader) and three positions are reclassified.
 A contingency has been established for potential wage settlements for all collective bargaining unit contracts that are currently unsettled.
 As in fiscal year 2022, two Police Officer positions and associated benefits are funded in the Parking Fund.

-The appropriation for temporary/part-time personnel increases \$334,662.
+The appropriation for temporary/part-time personnel increases \$372,555.
 The increase is largely due to the new CT minimum wage increases on July 1, 2022 and June 1, 2023, contractual wages and step increases to eligible employees.
 Temporary payroll increases are also seen in Registrar of Voters for a primary and an election scheduled in 2022 with a possible State-wide redistricting resulting in two additional polling locations (\$25,312), in addition to State law changes in absentee ballots (\$1,285).
 The Emergency Management Division of the Fire Department includes an increase in part-time staff (\$73,034) resulting from demands of COVID-19 and the new Citizen's Emergency Response Team.
-Also affecting temporary payroll is in the Community Development department for additional staff during construction season along with an additional part-time Engineering Technician and additional staff to handle building inspection appointments as well as building permits (\$64,291).
+Also affecting temporary payroll is in the Community Development department for additional staff during construction season along with an additional part-time Engineering Technician and a part-time Engineering Intern (\$77,791).
 Facilities Services has a temporary payroll increase (\$65,889) to recognize the new minimum wage amount, contractual wage and step increases and an additional three part-time positions for the Town Hall security check point.
 Lastly, the Leisure and Social Services department is restoring part-time staff (\$38,203) to the Elmwood Community Center for programs being reinstated where they have been reduced during COVID-19.

-The overtime appropriation slightly decreases by \$9,984 keeping overtime at current level.
+The overtime appropriation slightly decreases by \$14,984 keeping overtime at current level.